ric2b/Vivaldi-browser/chromium/docs/security/compromised-renderers.md

 used by scripts executed in cross-site execution contexts.

 Protection techniques:
-- Validating origins sent in IPCs from a renderer process by using `CanAccessDataForOrigin` in `CodeCacheHostImpl::DidGenerateCacheableMetadataInCacheStorage`.
 - Using trustworthy, browser-side origin lock while writing to and fetching from the code cache by using `ChildProcessSecurityPolicyImpl::GetOriginLock` in `GetSecondaryKeyForCodeCache` in